-Old newspapers are not safe for compost -- especially if you are raising food crops, as opposed to ornamentals -- because of the composition of their ink, which includes toxic ingredients such as cadmium, lead, and chromium.
+Old newspapers are not safe for compost (older than 1990)—especially if you are raising food crops, as opposed to ornamentals.
+This is due to the composition of the ink, which includes toxic ingredients such as cadmium, lead, and chromium.
 Traditionally, harmful chemicals were used in the bleaching process.

 Most newspaper inks of the 21st century are soy-based and regarded as safe.
-To make sure, call the publishing headquarters of the newspaper in question and find out if they use a soy-based ink.
+To make sure, call the publishing headquarters of the newspaper in question and find out if they use soy-based ink.
 If they do, the newspapers may be relatively safe for mulch and compost.
 While you have the publisher on the telephone, ask how the paper is bleached.
 More commonly, today, hydrogen peroxide—a safe alternative—is used to bleach newspapers.

 If you wish to be a real stickler about it, ask a separate question regarding their colored pages (if any), as the inks used for these pages may contain harmful ingredients.
 Or, to be on the safe side, simply keep the newspaper pages with colored ink out of the garden.

 Using Newspaper as Mulch

 A material does not need to be fertile (as in containing a lot of nutrients) to do a good job of suppressing unwanted plants.
 Newspaper is particularly useful as a mulch when you are trying to open up a new planting bed by killing grass and/or weeds across a large area.
 Because it comes in sheets, it is a ready-made barrier and easy to work with.
 You can quickly cover wide swaths of the earth with newspaper.